Apple reports record $64.7 billion revenue in Q4 2020 despite iPhone delay

 During the July 30 announcement of its third quarter results, Apple said that it would split its stock by a 4:1 ratio on August 31, spurring a $2 trillion market capitalization in mid-August, then a peak share price of $134.18 on September 1.
 While the market cap has since fallen from its high of over $2.3 trillion, it has floated around the $2 trillion mark.

-Apple also declared a smaller than average $0.205 per share cash dividend for the quarter.
+Apple also declared a $0.205 per share cash dividend for the quarter, seemingly down from the typical $0.77 per share, but actually adjusted upwards given the 4:1 stock split.
 It will be payable on November 12 to shareholders on record as of November 9, 2020.
+Due to continued COVID-19-related unpredictability, the company is not offering guidance for the holiday quarter.

 How startups are scaling communication: The pandemic is making startups take a close look at ramping up their communication solutions.
 Learn how